SimplyBuilder/sb-module-json-cache-store/README.md

 # sb-module-json-cache-store

 The `sb-module-json-cache-store` is a Simply Builder Module designed for temporary external JSON caching.
 This module supports Universal Module Definition (UMD), making it compatible with various environments, including browser scripts, ES Modules (ESM), and CommonJS, as well as Node.js environments with or without ESM configuration.

+#
+### 🤖 Documented by Artificial Intelligence

+This project takes a leap into the future of code documentation and maintenance. 🚀
+All commits and **[JSDoc](https://jsdoc.app/)** comments were created automatically by the advanced AI of **ChatGPT**, showcasing a seamless integration between human creativity and artificial intelligence.

+By leveraging ChatGPT's capabilities, we've ensured that the documentation is not only comprehensive but also up-to-date with the latest standards.
+This collaboration marks a step forward in our pursuit of innovative solutions, making our codebase more accessible and easier to understand for developers worldwide.

+Embrace the future of coding with us. 🌟

+#
 ## Features

 - **Universal Compatibility**: Works in the browser, with ES Modules, and in Node.js environments.